Scezaquer/dubious-programming-language/README.md

 ## Enums

-Enums are discrete types whose value can be one of in a list of user-defiend values.
+Enums are discrete types whose value can be one in a list of user-defiend values.

 ```
 enum E { // Define the enum and give it 3 possible values